wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/master_worker.md

 selection strategy, what is the total execution time (as given by the simulation)?
 Can you, based on simulation output, confirm that the scheduling strategy works as expected?

+What is the execution time if we switch from "highest work first" to "lowest work first"?
+Do you have any intuition for why the result is at it is?

 <div class="ui accordion fluid">
    <div class="title">